zulip/zulip/docs/chat-zulip-org.md

 You can go through the simple signup process at that link, and then you will soon be talking to core Zulip developers and other users.
-To get help in real time, you will have the best luck finding core developers roughly between 17:00 UTC and 2:00 UTC, but the sun never sets on the Zulip community.
+To get help in real time, you will have the best luck finding core developers roughly between 17:00 UTC and 6:00 UTC, but the sun never sets on the Zulip community.
 Most questions get a reply within minutes to a few hours, depending on the time of day.

-## Community conventions
+## Community norms

-* Send any test messages to
+* Send test messages to
   [#test here](https://chat.zulip.org/#narrow/stream/test.20here) or
   as a PM to yourself to avoid disrupting others.
 * When asking for help, provide the details needed for others to help